LadyTastingData/de-zoomcamp/week_3/homework3/homework.md

 Create a table in BQ using the fhv 2019 data (do not partition or cluster this table). </br>
 Data can be found here: https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/fhv </p>

+### Codes for Setup:
-For loading the fhv data to Google Cloud Storage bucket, I have used Prefect and run the flow in the file fhv_etl_web_to_gcs.py.
+For this exercise, I continued using the same conda environment that I created for last week's exercises.
+For loading the fhv 2019 data to Google Cloud Storage bucket, I used Prefect and run the flow in the file [fhv_etl_web_to_gcs.py](https://github.com/LadyTastingData/de-zoomcamp/blob/main/week_3/homework3/fhv_etl_web_to_gcs.py).
 Then, I run the following commands:

 ```prefect deployment build ./fhv_etl_web_to_gcs.py:fhv_etl_parent_flow -n "Parameterized ETL"```